Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_internal_commands.md

 ---
 title: "Internal commands"
 linkTitle: "Internal commands"
 weight: 200
----The following sections describe the available internal commands.
+--- The following sections describe the available internal commands.
 These internal commands are divided into four categories:

 - Data processing: These commands are used to define and manipulate data (Assignments, Operations).
 - Control interpretation: When inserted in the source text, these commands control its progress.
 - Functions: Functions are commands that apply directly to the operating system, such as allocating a file.
 The syntax of a function expression, while respecting the general rules, is based on a single model.
 See [Functions](../ch1_functions).
-- Utilities: The utility commands are high-level commands that use an internal sequence of functions, for example, displaying the contents of a file.
+- Utilities: The utility commands are high- level commands that use an internal sequence of functions, for example, displaying the contents of a file.

 When describing a command in the following sections, the mandatory parameters appear in bold, and parameters in normal font are optional.